-- To encourage pupils' spiritual development by teaching them about God and giving them the opportunity to worship and praise Him - To develop spirituality - To celebrate what is good and lovely and express thankfulness for the joy of being alive - To illustrate traditional forms of worship that others have found helpful in their spiritual development. e.g. silent contemplation - To understand the gospel message - To explore and share beliefs - To experience the importance of prayer - To give time for silent reflection and exploration of inner space - To celebrate common Christian values, especially those identified within our aims; friendship, fairness, respect and helpfulness - To give opportunities for the children to learn about the Christian heritage in Western culture as well as appreciating the rich diversity of other cultures in our society - To nurture morality
+- To create a sense of fellowship within the whole community - To encourage pupils' spiritual development by teaching them about God and giving them the opportunity to worship, praise and encounter Him - To grow spirituality - To celebrate what is good and lovely and express thankfulness for the joy of being alive - To illustrate traditional forms of worship that others have found helpful in their - spiritual development. e.g. silent contemplation - To understand the gospel message - To explore and share beliefs - To experience the importance of prayer - To give time for silent reflection and exploration of inner space - To celebrate common Christian values, especially those identified within our vision, friendship, fairness, respect and helpfulness - To give opportunities for the children to learn about the Christian heritage in Western culture as well as appreciating the rich diversity of other cultures in our society - To nurture morality - To have the opportunity to consider questions of meaning and purpose - To provide children with the opportunity to make meaningful contributions - To teach respect for other faiths, cultures and views

-- To teach respect for other faiths, cultures and views - To provide a rich variety of forms of expression art, drama, dance, music, story, and give pupils the space to experience these forms at their own level - To help the pupils to be comfortable in an Anglican service, including a Eucharist, by the time they leave the school.
+- To provide a rich variety of forms of expression art, drama, dance, music, story, and give pupils the space to experience these forms at their own level - To help the pupils to be comfortable in an Anglican service, including a Eucharist, by the time they leave the school.